I'm a member

 You will be redirected to myBlue.
 Would you like to continue?

 Printer Friendly Version

-DESCRIPTIONPelvic congestion syndrome is characterized by chronic pelvic pain which often is aggravated by standing; diagnostic criteria for this condition are not well-defined.
-Embolization of the ovarian and internal iliac veins has been proposed as a treatment for patients who fail medical therapy with analgesics.
+Pelvic congestion syndrome is characterized by chronic pelvic pain which often is aggravated by standing; diagnostic criteria for this condition are not well-defined.
+Embolization of the ovarian and internal iliac veins has been proposed as a treatment for patients who fail medical therapy.

-Also, see the Occlusion of Uterine Arteries Using Transcatheter Embolization or Laparoscopic Occlusion to Treat Uterine Fibroids medical policy.
+Also, see the Occlusion of Uterine Arteries Using Transcatheter Embolization medical policy.